namzoyatuk/music-app/README.md

 # Music App

-Dive into the world of music with this Androidapplication, powered by the Spotify Web API!
+Dive into the world of music with this Android application, powered by the Spotify Web API!
 Explore albums, artists, and songs, and even listen to 30-second previews to discover your next favorite track.

 ## Features